 What it looks like in practice

-Generic answer: "I'm really good at working under pressure.
+Generic: "I'm really good at working under pressure.
 At my last job, we had a tight deadline for a project and I helped make sure we delivered on time.
 I communicated with the team and kept everyone focused."

-Specific answer: "Last October, our client moved their product launch up by three weeks, which compressed our QA cycle from four weeks to one.
+Specific: "Last October, our client moved their product launch up by three weeks, which compressed our QA cycle from four weeks to one.
 I reorganized the testing plan to prioritize the 15 highest-risk features based on user traffic data, brought in two contractors for the remaining manual tests, and set up twice-daily standups to surface blockers.
 We shipped on the new date with zero P0 bugs in the first week."

 The second answer takes roughly the same amount of time to deliver.
 The difference is that it demonstrates actual competence rather than claiming it.
-Numbers, dates, decisions, and outcomes -- these are what interviewers remember when they compare candidates after the interview.

 How to fix it

 Before every interview, prepare 8-10 stories from your career using the STAR method (Situation, Task, Action, Result).
-For each story, make sure you can cite at least one specific number: revenue impact, time saved, team size, percentage improvement, customer count.
-If you cannot quantify the result, describe the qualitative impact in concrete terms ("The VP of Engineering adopted our approach as the standard for all future launches").
+For each story, cite at least one specific number: revenue impact, time saved, team size, percentage improvement.
+Practice saying these stories out loud until they feel natural, not rehearsed.

 3Mistake 3: Failing to Ask Questions